SeanRoy/lambda-maven-plugin/README.md

 if you have multiple functions in the same project jar file to deploy.
 In the future I hope to add more configuration parameters to the annotation to allow each method's configuration to be completely independent of the others.

-To use Annotations, add the following dependency to your project pom.xml:
+To use Annotations, add the following dependency to your project pom.xml:<br />
 `group id: com.github.seanroy`<br />
 `artifact id: lambduh-maven-annotations`<br />
 `version:1.0.0`<br />